OlivierSohn/hamazed/BACKLOG.md

 - develop enveloppes:

+reflect the parameters of enveloppes in a notion of Instrument.
+Maintain a mapping between c++ synths and Instruments.
+Note that we are limited in the number of Instruments due to the 256 channels limit.

 use leap motion as input for envelope / pitch?

 if anything, interpolation should be logarithmic, not linear to have a progressive fade in / out.